So many stories begin with borders.

 A generation after Diogenes, a fiery young intellectual named Zeno of Citium burst onto the Athenian scene.
 The school he founded, known as Stoicism, agreed that the premise of the polis needed some serious rethinking; but where Diogenes had pissed on the very notion of the city-state, the Stoics declared that moral evolution required rising above national borders and joining a universal community.
 All men on earth, they contended, must strive to be kosmopolites, governed not by local custom but by the reason that unites all mankind and binds together the citizens of the universe.

 It’s worth revisiting this concept today — not just because looming environmental crises such as rising sea levels will change the world map and affect us all, regardless of our nationality, but because it’s becoming less clear what it means to be a citizen of anywhere in the twenty-first century.
-At a moment when there are more refugees displaced from their homes than there have been since World War II, when Syrians will risk everything for a chance at a better future in Europe, and when droves of unaccompanied children from South America arrive at the US border seeking sanctuary, why are people still categorized by where they’re born?
+At a moment when there are more refugees displaced from their homes than there have been since World War II, when Syrians will risk everything for a chance at a better future in Europe, and when droves of unaccompanied children from Central America arrive at the US border seeking sanctuary, why are people still categorized by where they’re born?
 As a result of the globalization of media, finance, education, and trade, ours is increasingly a world of men and women who, whether for economic, personal, or political reasons, want or need to live in places they were not assigned to by the accident of birth: the farm worker from Mexico who looks to California for seasonal employment; the Chinese entrepreneur who invests in foreign stocks and educates his kids in Canada; the Irishman kept apart from his Singaporean lover because of artificial borders set decades ago; the billionaire who treats citizenship as a commodity and buys passports and residence permits in order to travel more freely and pay lower taxes.

 The reality is that however intertwined our collective fates might be, individual nations still have the last word in determining who can go where, when, how, and for how long — and the consequences are predictably bleak.
 The wealthy can move freely between countries and exploit the “borderless” world that advocates of globalization promise.
 The same goes for their money.
 But the poor who try to cross borders don’t always arrive at their destinations, and routinely die trying.
 The sinking ships move from east to west.
 The migrants move from south to north.
 Along these journeys, a wealth- and class-based hierarchy of nationalities emerges: German, good.
 Swedish, good.
 Canadian, good.
 Afghan, bad.
 This taxonomy has its own terms of art: if you are poor or black or on the brink of death, you’re a migrant; hardworking and from a third-world country, you’re an immigrant; rich and white, you’re an expat.